apache/flink/docs/apis/streaming_guide.md

 ### DataStream

-The `DataStream` is the basic data abstraction provided by the Flink Streaming.
+The `DataStream` is the basic data abstraction provided by Flink Streaming.
 It represents a continuous, parallel, immutable stream of data of a certain type.
 By applying transformations the user can create new data streams or output the results of the computations.
 For instance the map transformation creates a new `DataStream` by applying a user defined function on each element of a given `DataStream`

 The transformations may return different data stream types allowing more elaborate transformations, for example the `groupBy(…)` method returns a `GroupedDataStream` which can be used for grouped transformations such as aggregating by key.
 We will discover more elaborate data stream types in the upcoming sections.